FAQs for web design, SEO, hosting, etc

 It was a pretty good way of ensuring that a real person was completing the form, but it could lead to frustration for users of a website who were being asked to carry out additional tasks, some of which were slow or didn’t work properly.

 Targa decided to use bespoke method which generates a random 4 character code each time the contact form is loaded.
 This code is then represented on the page as an image, making it harder for automated screen readers to identify the code.
-The user then has to simply enter that 4 character code into a field before submitting the form, which makes it far less likely that a robot (or non-human visitor) can enter the correct number.

 Obviously not all human visitors who submit forms on websites are legitimate.
-Some will manually submit forms with links, code, scripts, or obscene or malicious content.
-Targa has applied steps to handle such activity, which includes a sanitisaton
+Some will manually submit forms with links, code, scripts, or obscene or malicious content, and others will use robots

 process.
 This will identify and treat links, prevent certain characters and code from being submitted, and identify and filter out obscene language.